WRLA

 WRLA (1490 AM) is a radio station broadcasting a classic hits format.
 Licensed to West Point, Georgia, United States, the station is currently owned by Tiger Communications, Inc. and features programming from ABC Radio.

 History

-The station went on the air as WDWZ on 8 March 1996.
-On 6 December 2002, the station changed its call sign to the current WRLA.
+The station went on the air as WDWZ on March 8, 1996.
+On December 6, 2002, the station changed its call sign to the current WRLA.